IvanMatejcic/IvanMatejcic/README.md

 ## IT knowlegde & interests 💻
 When it comes to IT, I am knowledgeable in both frontend and backend programming.
 I prefer programming in Python and the frontend as well as designing and styling UX interfaces.

+🔨 I am currently working on expanding my frontend design knowlegde!
 ### My skills include: 🤓
 <ul>
   <li>Programming in Python & C++,</li>